Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-{\bf Black hole interior.} There are numerous examples of black hole spacetimes containing a spacelike singularity, such as the classical Oppenheimer--Snyder model of gravitational collapse or solutions observed by Christodoulou in his aforementioned studies \cite{Christ2,Christ3} of the spherically symmetric Einstein-scalar field model.
-For the latter solutions, it would be interesting to see whether or not Kasner-like blowup holds for perturbations of solutions (in some class other than spherical symmetry, which was handled in \cite{Christ2,Christ3}).
-Compared to our work here, the difference in topology could pose additional analytical difficulties.
-Moreover, one would have to grapple with the question of whether or not the initial data given only in the interior of a black hole could arise as induced data of solutions to the global Cauchy problem.
+{\bf $\bullet$ Black hole interior.} There are numerous examples of black hole spacetimes containing a spacelike singularity, such as the classical Oppenheimer--Snyder model of gravitational collapse or the solutions detected by Christodoulou in his aforementioned studies \cite{Christ2,Christ3} of the spherically symmetric Einstein-scalar field model.
+For the latter solutions, it would be interesting to see whether Kasner-like blowup holds for perturbations of solutions (in some class other than spherical symmetry, which was handled in \cite{Christ2,Christ3}).
+Compared to our work here, the difference in topology might pose additional analytical difficulties.
+Moreover, one would have to grapple with the question of whether the initial data given only in the interior of a black hole could arise as induced data of solutions to the global Cauchy problem.